 Registry

-Knowledge base might need to contact another knowledge base, knowing only the link, but not how to contact it.
+The Knowledge base might need to contact another knowledge base, knowing only the link, but not how to contact it.
 A registry is needed to provide a service and access the connected knowledge bases.

 It will be useful to store links created in the editor.